Maximilian Christof von Rodt

-Maximilian Augustinus Christoph von Rodt or Maximilian Christian August Maria von Rodt (10 December 1717 - 17 January 1800) was a German Roman Catholic prelate who served as one of the last Prince-Bishops of Constance.
+Maximilian Augustinus Christoph von Rodt or Maximilian Christian August Maria von Rodt (10 December 1717 - 17 January 1800) was a German Roman Catholic prelate who served as one of the last Prince-Bishoprics of Constance.

 Family

 One brother Franz Konrad von Rodt was a cardinal and earlier prince-bishop of Konstanz, whilst another Christian von Rodt was a general.
 Their father Franz Christoph von Rodt (1671–1743) was a general and commander of the fortress of Burg Breisach, whilst their mother was Maria Theresia von Sickingen (1682–1756).
 Neither Franz junior nor Christian had children and so the family's male line died out with Maximilian - he had a daughter named Maria Katharina Maximiliana von Dort died on 16 March 1821 in Wald Abbey as choir sister M. Crescentia.

 Life

 Born in Kehl, in 1727 he was made a Knight of the Sovereign Military Order of Malta.
 He later became a canon of Konstanz, Augsburg and Würzburg and studied from 1727 onwards in Freiburg and Siena.
 He became archdeacon of Konstanz Minster in 1760, then its cantor in 1766 and its provost in 1773.
 From 1770 to 1775 he was also dean of Augsburg Cathedral.

 He was elected Prince Bishop on 14 December 1775 and this was confirmed by the pope on 15 April the following year.
 He was consecrated bishop on 12 August 1776.
 Like his brother's term of office, Maximilian's was marked by disputes with the Lucerne nunciature and with the major abbeys of Saint Gall, Einsiedeln and Kempten (the first two in his diocese, the third in Swabia).
 Joseph II's religious policy worsened the prince-bishopric's financial situation and threatened its continued existence.
 Ultimately Maximilian was replaced by Karl Theodor von Dalberg, co-adjutor and last prince-bishop of Constance.